Ikea’s killer dressers and America’s hidden recall crisis

 On May 14, 2017, Meghan DeLong found her 2-year-old son, Connor, crushed under an Ikea Hemnes dresser.
 He was not responsive.
 According to public court documents in a lawsuit that DeLong later filed against Ikea, Connor did not survive.

-In 2016, Ikea recalled 29 million of its Malm dressers after six children died when the furniture toppled over.
+In 2016, Ikea recalled 29 million of its dressers after six children died when the furniture toppled over.
 But the dressers that killed Connor DeLong have not been recalled.
 The Hemnes dresser has also tipped over onto twin boys, which you can see in the harrowing video below.
 Luckily, neither boy was serious injured.

 Over the past 10 years, Ikea has recalled millions of products, many of them related to children, including high chairs, crib mattresses, kids’ bedroom lights, canopies, beds, a kids’ swing, a costume cape, and a kids’ tent.
 While some of these products were recalled as a preventative measure and no kids were reported as hurt, others caused major and minor injuries to children, from scratches and broken limbs to strangulation.
 On top of that, there’s the infamous 2016 recall, which the company re-announced in late 2017 when another child was killed by a recalled Malm dresser that still hadn’t been returned to Ikea or secured to the wall–as Ikea had suggested customers do–more than a year later.

 That recall was the biggest furniture recall in history.
 But dangerous furniture isn’t limited to Ikea.
 Other companies have recalled poorly made dressers as well, including Target, Wal-Mart, and Amazon.
-A December 2018 report from the Consumer Product Safety Commission, the federal regulatory agency that oversees consumer product recalls, shows that 14,000 children were injured from tipover accidents between 2015 and 2017 alone.
-The same agency found that a child dies every two weeks in an accident related to furniture tipovers.
+A December 2018 report from the Consumer Product Safety Commission, the federal regulatory agency that oversees consumer product recalls, estimates that 14,000 children were injured from tipover accidents, including furniture, television, and appliance tipovers, between 2015 and 2017 alone.
+An estimated 7,600 have been injured from furniture tipovers alone during that time period.
+The same agency found that a child dies every two weeks in an accident related to furniture, appliance, and television tipovers.
 On November 19, 2016, the parents of 3-year-old Harper Ayva Fried found her underneath her dresser and rushed her to the emergency room, but Harper didn’t make it.
 “The remainder of that day, and each day since, our lives have been a nightmare that we will never wake from,” her parents wrote on the website for the foundation they started in her honor, Harper Smiles, which aims to educate parents about the dangers of tipovers.
 Now, there’s a law named for Harper in committee at the New York State Senate that would require furniture sellers to offer wall anchors with certain types of furniture.
 It has not yet passed the Senate.

 But the law would just scratch the surface of a larger problem.
 Tipovers are a public health crisis.
 And thanks to weakened regulations, there’s very little anyone can do about it.